Last Updated on July 12, 2022

-Not just for beach babes, although there was plenty of inspiration for this year’s summer holiday, this DIY colour trend was a favourite on the catwalks adding exciting new colour ways to a season that certainly wants to stand out.
+Not just for beach babes (although there was plenty of inspiration for this year’s summer holiday), this DIY colour trend was a favourite on the catwalks adding exciting new colour ways to a season that certainly wants to stand out.

 Splashed across evening gowns, layered over hoodies and flowing skirts by Marques Almeida and adorned across day to night dresses at the Jason Wu show, this year’s version of tie-dye certainly made a splash.

-Tie-dye midi dress, now £48, & Other Stories – buy now
+Tie-dye mini dress, now £91, Aries – buy now

 A wardrobe staple of any fashion girl, the blazer has been around for a while but this season it really means business.
 Sleeves are longer, shoulders bigger, shapes bolder and sizes baggier.
 This year, the blazer is BIG!

 This throw-over-everything styling hero has always saved the day when making an impression for both smart and casual situations, yet the trick this year is to make it the biggest thing you own.